CaelumSloan/313JavaPackage/readme.md

 Additionally, you can try importanting using the jar in releases.

 # Notes
-using threeThirteen; ovverides String! if you want your usual strings pack either say threeThirteen.String everytime you use a 313 or say using threeThirteen; and say java.lang.String everytime you use a String.
+using threeThirteen; overides String! if you want your usual strings pack either say threeThirteen.String everytime you use a 313 or say using threeThirteen; and say java.lang.String everytime you use a String.
 Note that method1("just make a string with quotes") still works fine.

 I used the javatuples library under the permissive free software license for this so Pair documentation is there.
 Also thanks for the library it worked awesome! https://www.javatuples.org/index.html